-The Manor Mill
+The Manor Mill is currently closed

 Branscombe's Manor Mill boasts a rich history, and has delighted visitors ever since its return to full working order.

 14 April - 29 September: Every Sunday, 2 - 4pm

 31 July and during August, the Mill will also open on Wednesdays, 2 - 4pm.

 Please note that the waterwheel only works when the water from the leat is flowing.

 £3.50 adult & £1.75 child.
 Unfortunately there are no card payment facilities so please bring cash for admission.
 Free entry for National Trust members so please remember to bring your membership card.

 To confirm opening times before visiting, take a look at the Branscombe Opening Times calendar.
 You can also call the East Devon team on 01297 680507.

 In the heart of Branscombe, you can watch the Manor Mill come to life and experience a miller’s world.
 Standing since the nineteenth century, we’ve kept the Mill in full working order for everyone to enjoy.

 Nestled into the valley, the Mill draws water from the nearby leat to turn its huge wheel.
 Young visitors can try their hand at turning cogs on a miniature quern, and learn all about life as a miller.